Skip to content

 Boards

-A Project Board defines board Columns for a Project.
+A Project Board defines board Stages for a Project.
 The Board field is mandatory in a Project.
 It can be set only when you create a Project.
 Multiple Projects can use the same Project Board.

 Available statuses: